 Most of the houses in Kemiren Village are Tikel Balung houses configured repeatedly backward, or Tikel Balung houses combined with the Cerocogan house shape.
 From the axonometry, it can be seen that the main structure of the Tikel Balung and Cerocogan houses is located on four Soko columns situated in the center of the house.
-The houses are spread with varying widths, ranging from 4.6 meters to 6.31 meters [14], and are still inhabited to this day.
+The houses are spread with varying widths, ranging from 4.6 meters to 6.31 meters [16], and are still inhabited to this day.
 In this case, we can see that the short span of the soko is placed on the opposite side of the weak side of the house, namely parallel to the weak axis of the house's mass.
 This creates a balance, where the wide span of the house, which becomes the long distance of the soko, where the jait dowo is stretched, can also be utilized to increase the stiffness of the weak axis of the traditional house's mass, because it has a longer span than the span of the jait cendek.
 In this case, the span of the long jait will function as a portal span, while the span of the short jait will function as the building's truss.

 Figure 5.
-The symmetrical form of Typical Tikel Balung House in Kemiren Village (source: author)
+The symmetrical form of Typical Tikel Balung House in Kemiren Village Source: Author, 2025

 The main columns of this Osing house are eight Soko columns that span and support the ridge beam of the roof.
 From the sections of the house, the configuration of the soko columns - jait cendek and jait dowo, we will find a framework system of wooden construction.
 This cross-section shows wooden joints meeting at right angles.
 The joint in the wooden frame should require a 'sekur' beam to make its configuration stiffer, but this is not found in the Tikel Balung house in Kemiren Village.
 To stabilize the configuration of the four Soko, the residents have traditionally used small wooden pieces that give pressure on the Soko and Jait joints, thereby reducing the likelihood of movement at those joints.
-The weight of Jait beams gives the axial load to the small wooden fastener, makes the joint rigid, yet still have room to move along, whenever there is a lateral load, for example, seismic waves.
-The fastener will be hammered to stiffen the joint, as it will push the jait beam upwards.
 This can be seen in Figure 6, where the jait beam is cut diagonally at its edge to provide space for the fastening wood.
 This small fastening wood could be seen in each of the joints of the soko columns.
 Strengthening joints is also one of the points in anticipating structural movement during a disaster, which causes the building to be subjected to additional axial or lateral forces.